152334H/pwnscripts/README.md

   * `fsb.find_offset`: helper functions to bruteforce wanted printf offsets.
     These are generic bruteforcers to find printf offsets to use for format string exploits.

+    Some of these already exist as features in pwntools (e.g. `fsb.find_offset.buffer`), but other functions are, to my knowledge, unique to `pwnscripts`.

   * `libc_db`: a basic class for dealing with the libc-database project.
 Unlike LibcSearcher (for now), this class has a wrapper to help with finding one_gadgets as well.
     ```python
     db = libc_db('/path/to/libc-database', '<libc_id>') # e.g. libc6_2.27-3ubuntu1.2_amd64